rism-digital/muscat-guidelines/default/en/publication_100.md

 ### Author (100)

+The field **Author** is for the person responsible for the item.

-#### Author (100)
+#### Author (100 $a)

 Enter the name of the main author of the publication.
 Editors of facsimile or modern music editions are entered as authors.

 Editors of volumes of essays or composers of modern editions are entered in the field **Additional personal name (700)**.

 For publications that have more than one author, select one to enter in this field.
 The other name(s) can be added in the field **Additional personal name (700)**.

-This field is linked to the **Personal Names** authority file.
-Names not yet in the authority file may be added.
+This field is linked to the **Personal Names** authority file through $0.
+Life dates are displayed in $d.